nielsvaneck/render-md-mermaid/README.md

 # render-md-mermaid

-GitHub Action & utility for rendering Mermaid-JS diagrams in MD files for display on GitHub
+Utility for rendering Mermaid-JS diagrams in MD files for display on GitHub.
+GitHub Action coming soon.

+Documentation is good.
+Diagrams are good.
+But with all good things, if they are hard to do, we do less of them.
+This tool makes including Mermaid diagrams in Markdown documents a breeze.
+It uses a simple trick that hides the diagram source on GitHub and displays a rendered diagram image.
+Keeping diagrams up-to-date is easy because the diagram source is in the Markdown files.
+No need to go off to the live-editor and copy things back and forth.

+For a great editing experience (including live-rendering of your mermaid graphs), give [Typora](https://typora.io) a try.

 ## render-md-mermaid.sh